Abu-Taher-web/Internship/README.md

 - No statistics about the dataset.
 No link to the dataset.

 ## Date: 13.04.25
-### Title: SDN-enabled resource orchestration for industrial IoT in collaborative edge cloud networks.
+### 1. SDN-enabled resource orchestration for industrial IoT in collaborative edge cloud networks.
 **Notes:**
 - Service level agreement:
 - Constrained satisfaction problem: